Analyzing Race, Gender and Skill Level Interaction in Physical Education

 In the interest in time I created a spreadsheet that would do the majority of the work for you.
 Once you have recorded your interactions on the spreadsheet the data will be automatically analyzed thanks to the spreadsheet wizard (my wife).
 You can find the analysis broken down into percentages on the second spreadsheet.
 The following group demographic percentages are included: percentage of male students and female students, percentage of high, medium and low skilled students, and percentage of student ethnicities.

-The following teacher interaction percentages are also included: percentage of interactions with males students and female students, percentage of interaction with high, medium and low skilled students and percentage of interaction with students of different ethnicities.
+The following teacher interaction percentages are also included: percentage of interactions with males students and female students, percentage of interaction with high, medium and low skilled students and percentage of interaction with students of different races.
 The teacher interaction percentages are the most important information to pay attention to.
 This is a great way to track whether or not you are meeting the needs of every student within your class.

 Specific Spreadsheet Instructions